ibm-cloud-docs/vpc/vpn-create-ike-policy.md

 Where:

-`md-5` and `sha-1` authentication algorithms, `2` and `5` DH groups, and the `triple_des` encryption algorithm were deprecated on 20 September 2022 and are no longer supported in the UI.
+`md-5` and `sha-1` authentication algorithms, `2` and `5` DH groups, and the `triple_des` encryption algorithm were deprecated on 20 September 2022 and are no longer supported in the console.
 {: deprecated}

 - **IKE_POLICY_NAME** - Name of the IKE policy.